Terms of Service

 A) Ownership

-As between you and Porosi, you retain ownership of Customer Data.
-Porosi does not claim ownership of Customer Data.
+As between you and Porosi, Customer Data remains yours.
+Porosi does not claim ownership of it.

 B) Licence to process Customer Data

-You grant Porosi a worldwide, non-exclusive, limited licence to host, store, copy, back up, transmit, display, transform, analyse, and otherwise process Customer Data as necessary to provide, secure, support, maintain, improve, and develop the Services, comply with law, enforce these Terms, prevent abuse, and as otherwise described in our Privacy Policy or DPA.
+You give Porosi a worldwide, non-exclusive and limited licence to host, store, copy, back up, transmit, display, transform, analyse and otherwise process Customer Data only as needed to provide, secure, support, maintain, improve and develop the Services; follow the law; prevent abuse; enforce this agreement; and perform the processing described in the Privacy Policy or DPA.

 C) Product images and catalogue suggestions

-Product images uploaded by Supplier users or administrators through product management may be stored, processed, transformed, matched to product names and units, used to improve Porosi product data, and offered as catalogue image options or product image suggestions to other Suppliers.
-Porosi reviews reusable image options before making them available outside the uploading Supplier account.
+Product images uploaded through product management may be stored, processed, resized or otherwise transformed, matched to product names and units, used to improve Porosi product data and offered as catalogue image options or product image suggestions to other Suppliers.
+Porosi reviews reusable image options before making them available outside the uploading Supplier's Account.

 D) Your data responsibilities

-- You must have all rights, consents, notices, and lawful bases needed to submit Customer Data to Porosi and allow Porosi to process it.
+- Have the rights, notices, consents and lawful bases needed to give Customer Data to Porosi for processing.

-- You are responsible for configuring roles, permissions, visibility, product availability, customer account links, pricing tiers, and integration settings.
+- Configure roles, permissions, visibility, product availability, customer links, pricing tiers and integrations carefully.

-- You should maintain independent exports or backups of critical business records, accounting records, and statutory records.
+- Keep independent copies of critical, accounting and statutory records.

 E) Aggregated and de-identified data